Promoting child safety at home

 Also, as your child grows and learns to climb and open things, you need to be alert for new hazards.
 You’ll probably need to change the environment to make sure your home is still a safe and creative place to play and explore.

-And along with supervision and a safe environment, you can also improve home safety by teaching your child about what’s safe and what’s not.
+And along with supervision and a safe environment, you can also improve home safety by helping your child learn what’s safe and what’s not.

 If children have a creative space to play and explore, with plenty of interesting things to do and look at, they’ll be less likely to seek their own stimulation by exploring areas you might not want them to get into.